 Despite not quite being an espresso, it is more than good enough for brewing the various espresso-based milk drinks.

 The cold brew system that is built into the Ninja machines and the cold brew setting is a great addition for those that are not patient enough to wait a full 16 hours to brew a proper cold brew.
-It’s good and well-thought-out idea but as one that loves a cold brew it is a good quality cold brew but is missing that certain something.
+It’s a good and well-thought-out idea, but as one that loves a cold brew it is a good quality cold brew but is missing that certain something.

 Variable Brew Size